 Desi Sangye Gyatso (1653-1705), regent to the Fifth Dalai Lama Lozang Gyatso and great scholar on the Tibetan sciences (see chapter 10), incorporated part of Yuthog's life story into his famous text on the history of Tibetan medicine, the Mirror of Beryl (FIG. 8.6).
 In this work Sangye Gyatso wrote that when Yuthog Yonten Gonpo the Elder (whom we will discuss at the end of this chapter) and Vairocana met at the border between Nepal and India in the eighth century, Yuthog asked Vairocana to conceal the Four Tantras until he returned to Tibet.21 However, Sangye Gyatso did not indicate whether Yuthog the Elder had actually received the Four Tantras.
-Sangye Gyatso also maintained that the scholar whom he called Yuthog Yonten Gonpo the Younger added some new data to the Four Tantras in the twelfth century.22 After Sangye Gyatso's time, it is difficult to find any major historical account that challenges this position, but another view is represented by the famous eighteenth-century Tibetan historian and Buddhist master Thubken Lozang Chokyi Nyima (Thu'u bkwan Blo bzang chos kyi nyi ma; 1737-1802), who claimed that the Four Tantras originally came from China.23 was also an attempt to reckon with the authorship of the Four Tantras.
+Sangye Gyatso also maintained that the scholar whom he called Yuthog Yonten Gonpo the Younger added some new data to the Four Tantras in the twelth century.22 After Sangye Gyatso's time, it is difficult to find any major historical account that challenges this position, but another view is represented by the famous eighteenth-century Tibetan historian and Buddhist master Thubken Lozang Chokyi Nyima (Thu'u bkwan Blo bzang chos kyi nyi ma; 1737-1802), who claimed that the Four Tantras originally came from China.23

+We should also note that Bon practitioners and some scholars from the Nyingma School of Tibetan Buddhism have identified Kutsa Da Od (Khu tsa zla 'od)24 as Yuthog Yonten Gonpo and they believe he was the one to have rediscovered the Four Tantras.26 Thus we can see that in Bon tradition there was also an attempt to reckon with the authorship of the Four Tantras.
 Efforts were made to claim that the original teaching of the Four Tantras was a revelation of Tonpa Shenrab, the founder of Bon religion (see FIG. 7.10).
 In this view later terma discoveries of works can be understood as facilitating the Bumshi transition to the Four Tantras and into a Buddhist work, followed by the transmission to Yuthog Yonten Gonpo in the twelfth century.

-We should also note that Bon practitioners and some scholars from the Nyingma School of Tibetan Buddhism have identified Kutsa Da Od (Khu tsa zla 'od)24 as Yuthog Yonten Gonpo and they believe he was the one to have rediscovered the Four Tantras.25 Thus we can see that in Bon tradition there